heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 - The migration will only be commited to the database if no errors occur during the migration.
-- The migration will migrate global subcolumn set definitions from your `config.php` and `$GLOBALS['TL_SUBCL']`, respectively, to grid definitions of any theme you select or optionally of a new theme.
+- The migration will migrate global subcolumn set definitions from your `config.php` and `$GLOBALS['TL_SUBCL']`, respectively, to grid definitions of any theme you select or optionally of a newly created one.
-- The migration will migrate database-defined subcolumn definitions to grid definitions of any template you choose or of a new template.
+- The migration will migrate database-defined subcolumn definitions to grid definitions of any theme you choose or a newly created one.
 - The migration will transform subcolumn content elements to grid content elements.
 - The migration will not remove the subcolumns module or subcolumns bootstrap bundle.